-Due to State of Emergency and Public Health State of Emergency declared as a result of the COVID-19 pandemic, public attendance at City of Joondalup meetings has unfortunately been restricted.
+Following advice from the State Government and the Department of Health WA in relation to COVID-19 (Coronavirus) pandemic, public attendance at the City of Joondalup meetings has been restricted.

-To maintain the required physical distancing separation between people during this time, the maximum public attendance at meetings has been capped at 40 people (22 in the Chamber and 18 in the adjoining lobby).
-Any members of the public wishing to attend the meeting above this limit will unfortunately be denied entry.
+To maintain the required physical distancing between people during this time, the maximum public attendance at meetings has been capped at 40 people (22 in the Chamber and 18 in the adjoining lobby).
+Any members of the public wishing to attend the meeting above this limit will unfortunately not be able to attend.

-To manage expectations, members of the public wishing to attend the meeting and ask up to two questions and / or to make a public statement, can register their own interest from 9.00am on the day of the meeting by emailing council.questions@joondalup.wa.gov.au or by telephoning (08) 9400 4313.
+To manage expectations, members of the public wishing to attend the meeting and ask up to two questions and / or to make a public statement, can register their own interest from 9.00am to 4.00pm on the day of the meeting by emailing council.questions@joondalup.wa.gov.au or contacting the City on 9400 4313.
+Registration priority will be given on a first come first serve basis for members of the public wishing to ask questions and/or make a public statement.

 Members of the public can only register themselves and cannot submit a request on behalf of others.